zerfoo/zonnx/docs/zonnx.md

 ---

+### 5. Model Downloading Logic

+The model downloading functionality is encapsulated within the `pkg/downloader` package, designed for extensibility.

+1.  **`ModelSource` Interface:** Defines a generic interface for any model source, abstracting away the specifics of different platforms.
+2.  **`HuggingFaceSource` Implementation:** Provides a concrete implementation of `ModelSource` for HuggingFace Hub.
+It interacts with the HuggingFace API to list files and constructs direct download URLs.
+3.  **File Discovery:** When a model ID is provided, `HuggingFaceSource` queries the HuggingFace API to get a list of all files (siblings) in the repository.
+4.  **Targeted Download:** It then filters these files, identifying the primary ONNX model file (`.onnx` extension) and common tokenizer files (e.g., `tokenizer.json`, `vocab.txt`, `.txt` files that might contain tokenizer data).
+5.  **Direct HTTP Download:** Each identified file is downloaded using standard Go `net/http` calls to the HuggingFace CDN.
+6.  **Output:** Downloaded files are saved to the specified output directory, maintaining their original filenames.

+---

-### 5. Validation and Key Learnings
+### 6. Validation and Key Learnings

 *   **Successful Conversion:** The `zonnx` tool has been successfully used to parse and convert the entire Google Gemma 3 ONNX model into the ZMF format.
 This serves as the primary validation of the native parsing architecture.
 *   **Proto Versioning:** During initial testing with an older `mnist-8.onnx` model, we encountered parsing errors (`Model graph is nil`).
 This was traced to a **version mismatch** between the `onnx.proto` file we were using (from the `main` branch) and the older opset version of the test model.
 This highlights the importance of aligning the `.proto` definition with the target model's opset version.
 Since our primary target is modern, this was not a blocker, but it is a critical learning for future compatibility.
+*   **Robust Download Mechanism:** The `pkg/downloader` design allows for easy integration of new model sources without modifying core CLI logic.
+The use of direct HTTP downloads ensures minimal external dependencies and maximum portability.

 ---

-### 6. Project Structure
+### 7. Project Structure

 ```
 /zonnx
 ├── cmd/
 │   └── zonnx/
 │       └── main.go         # CLI entry point
+│       └── zonnx_test.go   # Integration tests for the CLI
 ├── docs/
 │   └── zonnx.md        # This design document
 ├── internal/